 I try, but I’m not always a shining-star of heartfelt caring.
 To wit:

-I’m visiting Georgia, and on Sunday I visit the church I attended there to see some folks.
-A young woman sees me, and walks toward me, giddy and smiling, noticeably limping to the right.
+I’m visiting Georgia, and on Sunday I visit the church I attended while living there.
+It’s the social center of any Southern town you know.
+A young woman and I meet eyes.
+She’s giddy and smiling walking to me, and noticeably limping to the right.
 Like she’s drunk on a boat.

 “Hey, Gimpy!”
 I say.